 Along with these analytics, you can check if an individual attendee has completed your webinar by going to the in the Registrants tab of the webinar’s dashboard and looking at the Completed column to see if it says “Yes” or “No” for that individual.

-NOTE: If you open the registrant’s record, you can get more detail about an attendee's engagement with your webinar.
+If you open the registrant’s record, you can see more detail about an attendee's engagement with your webinar and series, like the watch time of a webinar or the date a series was completed.